mkilincaslan/crazycoder-io/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Fintech Sandpit
+No where!
 - 🌱 I’m currently learning ...
-Vue.js & Kotlin
+Nuxt.js & Kotlin
 - 👯 I’m looking to collaborate on ...
 React Native & React.js & Vue.js & Express.js
 - 🤔 I’m looking for help with ...
 Java & Kotlin
 - 💬 Ask me about ...
 JS & TS